appsody/website/content/docs/overview.md

 ## How does it work?

+Appsody simplifies the creation of cloud-native applications and helps you throughout the development lifecycle.

-Appsody provides pre-configured application stacks, which use the well-known Dockerfile syntax to specify which language runtimes, frameworks, libraries, and tools are included.
-Project templates build upon these stacks, providing developers with a templatized application to bring into their IDE of choice and begin development.
+Appsody provides preconfigured application stacks, which specify the language runtimes, frameworks, libraries, and tools you want to use.
+Appsody stacks abstract infrastructure and application concerns and provide consistency and maintainability across your deployments.
+Project templates build upon these stacks, providing developers with a starter application to bring into their IDE of choice and begin development.

+You can use the Appsody CLI to discover the preconfigured technology stacks, which provide everything you need to get started building apps.
+Stacks can be customized and extended to suit you or your teams use cases and standards.
+Using stacks can be a great way to enable new developers in your team to become productive faster.

+After you choose the stack that you want to work with, you can get started by using the `init` command to pull a container image for the stack to your development environment.

-When developers run, debug, or test their application using the Appsody CLI, it starts a container with the stack image, makes the development workspace available to the running container, and starts the Appsody controller.
-The controller is configurable through environment variables in the stack and manages the application within the running container.
-For example, the controller can watch for changes in the application `/src` directory.
-When these changes are saved, the controller restarts the application running in a docker container.
+Appsody provides an inner loop development experience.
+When developers `run`, `debug`, or `test` their application by using the Appsody CLI it starts a container with the stack image, makes the development workspace available to the running container, and starts the application.
+The Appsody controller watches for file changes and manages live updates to your application within the running container.

+When your application is ready, you can `build` it into a production-ready image and push the image to a registry.
+You can also `deploy` the application using the Appsody operator to a local, or remote Kubernetes cluster.

 ![Appsody Flow](./images/appsody_flow.png)